Programmer288/Reaction-Time-Project/README.md

 //I started by coding in code.org's App Lab, then pasted to GitHub.
 Then, AI helped me translate to Java using JavaFX.
 The user inputs factors then plays a reaction game.
 The program then gives the user a rating.
+AP CSA helped me with the basics of Java.

 import javafx.application.Application;